 When should you use sleep aids?

-Sleep aids should be used on a short-term basis to relieve difficulty falling asleep during a period of two weeks or less.
+Sleep aids should be used on a short-term basis to relieve difficulty falling asleep during a period of two weeks or fewer.
 Good examples of this may include:

 Using sleep aids to manage jet lag after traveling across time zones.